-(Millions of yen)

-As of March 31,
+As of March 31, 2022

-2021

-Guarantees for obligations of subsidiaries and associates 206,521
+Guarantees for obligations of subsidiaries and associates 189,590

-Guarantees for other obligations 1,384
+Guarantees for other obligations 1,619

-Total 207,905
+Total 191,209

-(Note) The above guarantee obligations mainly consist of Sojitz's guarantees for the borrowings from financial institutions, and include items similar to guarantees in the amount of 6,581 million year
+(Note) The above guarantee obligations mainly consist of Sojitz's guarantees for the borrowings from financial institutions, and include items similar to guarantees in the amount of 2,068 million yen.

-4. Notes receivable-trade-discounted
+4. Notes Receivable-trade-discounted

 (Note) Outstanding inter-bank transactions, which represent the balance of export letters of credit yet to be purchased by banks, are included in the discounts on notes receivable-trade because they can be treated as trade note discounts.
-The amount is 6,667 million yen.
+The amount is 5,091 million yen.

-5. Monetary receivables from and payables to subsidiaries and associates
+5. Monetary Receivables from and Payables to Subsidiaries and Associates

-Short-term monetary receivables: 146,995 million yen Long-term monetary receivables: 70,519 million yen Short-term monetary payables: 55,225 million yen Long-term monetary payables: 1,016 million yen
+Short-term monetary receivables: 148,480 million yen Long-term monetary receivables: 110,847 million yen Short-term monetary payables: 53,255 million yen Long-term monetary payables: 713 million yen